 This leaves patients with a difficult choice.
 They can pay the hefty, out-of-pocket bill, or they can abandon the medication upon which they now depend.
 When patients cannot afford their drug and are forced to go without, their care is disrupted.
 This may lead to irreversible disease progression and loss of therapeutic effectiveness.
 Other potential consequences are additional doctor’s office visits or hospital visits, since both patient and doctor may spend more time and effort to manage the disease and try to the return the patient to a stable condition.

-- Co-pay Accumulator Adjustment Programs
+- Policy Brief: Co-Pay Accumulator Adjustment Programs

-- INFOGRAPHIC: The Ugly Co-Pay Surprise
+- Infographic: The Ugly Co-Pay Surprise